Benjamin15122/moon-flask/pages/people/yyjiang/index.md

 * 2016 *Distinguished Student* of Nanjing University (the only PhD student out of ten winners).
 * 2014 *MSRA Fellowship Award*; 2015 and 2010 *National Scholarship*;
 * First Place in the 2014 Huawei Cup *Regional Programming Contest*; Second Place in the 2012 *Tencent Hackathon*.
-* During my collegiate years, I competed in *ACM-ICPC* regional contests for two Gold Medals and earned 49th Place in the 2009 World Finals.
+* During my collegiate years, I competed in *ACM-ICPC* regional contests for two Gold Medals and earned 49th Place in the 2009 *World Finals*.

 <hr>